- [Tip 1]: Gary Vaynerchuk’s 100 Million Business Strategy Reverse-Engineered

 [Tip 1]: Gary Vaynerchuk’s 100 Million Agency Strategy Reverse-Engineered

-In order to understand how Gary builds awareness and revenue through his sales funnel, you first need to understand why GaryVee does what he does.
+In order to understand how Gary builds awareness and revenue, you first need to understand why GaryVee does what he does.

 You need to get the big picture…